 Importance of providing semantic structure

-Semantic Structure refers to the underlying meaning and logical relationships of mathematical and scientific information, separate from their visual appearance.
+Doing this refers to adding the underlying code that provides semantic structural meaning to equations, formulas, and scientific notation to enable assistive technologies to understand and access logical relationships within mathematical and scientific information.
+This is separate from visual appearance.

-- Prioritize using MathML Core: A World Wide Web Consortium (W3C) specification with support across all major web browsers and most math/science applications.
-Provides code to render in HTML.
+- A World Wide Web Consortium (W3C) specification with support across all major web browsers and most math/science applications.

-- It renders a graphical display of equations, formulas, and scientific notation in HTML5 pages.
+- MathML provides code that renders a graphical display of equations, formulas, and scientific notation in HTML5 web pages, with the coded semantic structure necessary for screen readers to interpret them.

-- Use a tool like MathType to generate equations in the MathML format, and then use MathJax to render those MathML equations within HTML5 pages.
+- Because MathML needs to be coded in a specific way, you can use a tool like MathType to generate equations in the MathML format, and then use MathJax to render those MathML equations within HTML5 pages.

 Using LaTeX